gueff/blogimus/README.md

 - automatic Date list
 - automatic meta tags: keyword, description
 - Full text Search with Pulldown/Suggest Field included, no need to update any Index for this
-- easily add a new Post as a markdown file
+- easily add a new Post as a Markdown file
-- easily add a new Page as a markdown file
+- easily add a new Page as a Markdown file
 - HTML5 Bootstrap Frontend with Bootswatch Design

 ## <a name="Requirements"></a> Requirements